-We have a strong record of providing services that address complex issues at the intersection of the public and private sectors.
+We have a strong record of providing services that address complex issues at the intersection of the public and private sectors, where experience with markets and public/private partnerships is valued.
+Our strength in these areas is represented, for example, by our strong presence in energy efficiency, climate change, and fostering communities of practice in transportation.
 We believe there are additional opportunities for us to expand into other markets that are affected by government involvement.
 In the next three to five years, we expect key markets for these opportunities to include education, social and criminal justice, and veterans' affairs.
 Although we believe we are well qualified to serve these additional markets, we have not yet fully capitalized on these additional opportunities and have only limited presence in these markets.